geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Yeah, I think that's a reasonable way to do it.

 ##### **Qazalin** [[00:16:24](https://www.youtube.com/watch?v=nNXwJ320Dww&t=984)]
-This is going to get us to 20% overhead on Lama.
+This is going to get us to 20% overhead on LLaMA.

 ##### **Geohot or Chenyu** [[00:16:28](https://www.youtube.com/watch?v=nNXwJ320Dww&t=988)]
 Sweet.